Wednesday, July 1, 2015

 Description of what our children were wearing that day.

-My oldest son was wearing a white pullover shirt, Levi jeans, and a Brave’s cap.
-My daughter was wearing brown jeans, a white tee shirt, and brown sandals.
-My middle son was wearing Levi's jeans, a yellow tee shirt, and blue tennis shoes.
-My youngest son was wearing a Dallas Cowboy jersey, Levi jeans, and white tennis shoes.
+My oldest son was wearing a white pullover shirt, Levi jeans, and a Braves cap.
+My daughter was wearing brown jeans, a white T-shirt, and brown sandals.
+My middle son was wearing Levi's jeans, a yellow T-shirt, and blue tennis shoes.
+My youngest son was wearing a Dallas Cowboys jersey, Levi jeans, and white tennis shoes.

-We visited the 76-acre Memphis Zoo, which has more than 3,500 animals and over 500 different species.
+We visited the 76-acre Memphis Zoo, home to more than 3,500 animals and over 500 species.

 In the Cat country, we saw lions, cheetahs, leopards, meerkats, lynx, cougars, and tigers.

-In the West Zone, we saw Komodo dragons, toucans, fresh and saltwater fish.
+In the West Zone, we saw Komodo dragons, toucans, and fresh and saltwater fish.

 In the farm area, we saw ducks, a donkey, a mini pig, a Jersey cow, goats, a prairie dog, a rabbit, and a Caspian horse.